johnwards/ViewBundle/README.md

 This means there is no need to write format specific code into the controller, making the solution more flexible and maintainable.

+It should be noted once more that the main purpose of the view layer is to enable reuse and separation of view related logic.
+It cannot cover all use cases for everybody.
+However it should provide all required extension points to do anything view related without having to touch the controller logic.

 Status Quo
 ----------